jcchouinard/python-youtube-tutorials/README.md

-# Repository of code used in my YouTube Python Tutorials
+# Repo of Code used in my YouTube Python Tutorials

 Python for Beginners